gc-proto/experimental/accessibility-accessibilite/accessibility-feedback-form.md

     *   **Do you want us to contact you about your feedback?** radio buttons to find out if the person filling out the form would like to be contacted (if they choose yes, a text box for inputting an email address appears)
 *  A submit button alongside a cancel link button to complete form submission

-#### acknowledgement page
+#### Acknowledgement page

-* 2 options, depending on whether or not an email address has been submitted with the form input:
+* There are 2 options for the acknowledgement page, depending on whether or not an email address has been submitted with the form input:
     *  email not provided: a thank you message indicating that you will not receive a response
     *  email provided: a thank you message indicating how many days it will take to receive a response
 *  Both options include a link to the desripiton of the institution's feedback process